jtrauntvein/cross-platform-build/README.md

 * `secrets` (object, required): specifies the secrets that will be encrypted in the generated file.
 Each property will be interpreted as a string.
 * `options` (object, required): should specify the options structure passed to the makefile entry point.

+#### `cmake_configure()`

+This async function generates a target that will invoke the `cmake` command from a given directory and with a given generator and definitions.
+It expects the following parameters:

+* `name` (string, required): Specifies the name of the target to be created
+* `depends` (string[], required): Specifies the list of target names that muct be built before this target is built.
+* `source_dir` (string, optional): Optionally specifies the location of the source directory from which the cmake build files will be configured.
+The default value is the directory of the `makefile.js` from which this function was called.
+* `build_dir` (string, required): Specifies the directory from where the cmake configuration files will be created or updated.
+CMake recommends that this should be a directory separate from that of the `source_dir`.
+* `generator` (string, optional): Specifies the name of the build system generator that cmake will create.
+By default, this will be the name of the native make utility for the targetted platform (make for Linux and nmake for windows).
+* `variables` (object[], optional): Optionally specifies an array of objects that will define variables to be applied within the smake script.
+Each of these objects must have the following properties:
+   * `name` (string, required): Specifies the name of the variable within the cmake script
+   * `type` (string, optional): Optionally specifies the type for the variable.
+Defaults to `string`
+   * `value` (string, required): Specifies the value that should be assigned to the variable.
+* `options` (object, required): Must specify the value of or a value derived from the `options` parameter passed to the `makefile.js` exported function that is being called by cross-platform-build.

 ### 3.2 - Helper Functions